simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 08-Nov 10 2023
+Radio Blackout Forecast for Nov 09-Nov 11 2023

-              Nov 08        Nov 09        Nov 10
+              Nov 09        Nov 10        Nov 11
-R1-R2           15%           15%           15%
+R1-R2           10%           10%           10%
 R3 or greater    1%            1%            1%

-Rationale: There is a slight chance for R1-R2 (Minor-Moderate) radio blackouts all three days.
+Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due to M-class flares will persist through 11 Nov primarily due to the current magnetic makeup and configuration of AR 3483.

 ```